ppmpreetham/fastrapi/README.md

 # FastrAPI (Fast + Rust + API)

 <img src="https://raw.githubusercontent.com/ppmpreetham/fastrapi/refs/heads/main/readme/fastrapi.gif" width="100%" alt="FastRAPI GIF">
 FastrAPI is a high-performance web framework that supercharges your Python APIs with the power of Rust.
 Built on Axum and PyO3, it delivers unmatched speed, type safety, and developer-friendly Python syntax.
 Create robust, async-ready APIs with minimal overhead and maximum throughput.
-FastrAPI is your drop-in replacement for FastAPI, offering familiar syntax with up to 31x faster performance.
+FastrAPI is your drop-in replacement for FastAPI, offering familiar syntax with up to 32x faster performance.

 ## Key Features

-- **Lightning Speed**: Powered by Rust and Axum, FastrAPI delivers up to 31x faster performance than FastAPI, making your APIs scream.
+- **Lightning Speed**: Powered by Rust and Axum, FastrAPI delivers up to 32x faster performance than FastAPI, making your APIs scream.
-- **Python-First**: Write clean, familiar Python code—no Rust knowledge needed.
+- **Python-First**: Write clean, familiar Python code, no Rust knowledge needed.
 FastrAPI handles the heavy lifting behind the scenes.
 - **Ironclad Type Safety**: Inherits Rust's robust type system for rock-solid reliability, catching errors before they hit production.
 - **Pydantic Powered**: Seamless integration with Pydantic for effortless request and response validation, keeping your data in check.
 - **Async Native**: Built on Tokio's async runtime, FastrAPI maximizes concurrency for handling thousands of requests with ease.